ChErYl-RAi/Cheryllian-Amirom/README.md

 - suf- → imperative (as in "DO X!")
 - -suf → imperative (as in "i must do x")
 - -mas → causative, help form
+- -bes → doer
+- -kom → reciever

-these can be combined. if you combine multible noun affixes, they're treated as the same noun with different cases. *"far"* means flower/bloom. translate this: "far far-ka-n-et-d'insen-d'oten wen-ot-far-mas-uf-et-im"
+these can be combined. if you combine multiple noun affixes, they're treated as the same noun with different cases. *"far"* means flower/bloom/transgender/transition. translate this: "far far-ka-n-et-d'insen-d'oten wen-ot-far-mas-uf-et-im"

 # dictionary: